ClickCease

 Here are Common Causes of Hair Loss:

 Family History: This is the most common cause of hair loss and is gradual and progressive.
 Medically termed androgenic alopecia, the condition sets in patterns and occurs due to aging.
 This type of baldness affects both men and women.
 While you can observe gradual balding across the top and receding hairline in men, with women, the hair can thin all over the scalp.
-While there is no cure for Androgenic Alopecia, hair transplantation is an option to replace the thinning hair, and Propecia/Finasteride are prescription medications which will reduce dihydrotestosterone (DHT) levels and slow down the thinning process.
+While there is no cure for Androgenic Alopecia, hair transplantation is an option to replace the thinning hair, while there is no cure for Androgenic Alopecia, hair transplantation is an option to replace the thinning hair, and there are prescription medications which will reduce dihydrotestosterone (DHT) levels and slow down the thinning process.

 Medical Conditions: In women, hair loss is primarily due to hormonal changes during pregnancy, childbirth, and menopause.
 A thyroid imbalance can also contribute to the loss of hair.
 Scalp infections and some medications used to treat cancer, heart problems, depression, arthritis, high blood pressure, and gout too can cause hair loss.
 Further, hair might not grow back if you have undergone some type of radiation therapy.
 Diabetes, Lupus, and sudden weight loss also lead to hair loss.
 In these cases, it is a good idea to have lab work ordered to see if there are any imbalances that may be contributing to hair loss.